gjanco/mezmo-dd-marketplace/reporter/README.md

 Your reports will be sent by email as an attachement as shown above.

+## Uninstallation
+Steps to uninstall Reporter:
+ - Sign into your reporter account in the Reporter Dashboard
+ - In the `Dashboard` tab, delete all active jobs
+ - Navigate to the `Settings` tab, and delete your Datadog credentials
+ - Navigate to the Plan & Pricing tab to cancel your subscription

 ## Support

 For support or feature requests please contact RapDev.io through the following channels: